 There is an—[Inaudible.]—in terms of every European Commission work programme.
-I am sure that the Scottish Government has been looking at that; it would have be remiss of it not to have done so.
+I am sure that the Scottish Government has been looking at that; it would have been remiss of it not to have done so.
 Under the current Commission’s work programme—which has, of course, been thrown off course by the coronavirus crisis—there are 44 workstreams in the EU, almost every one of which will result in legislation.
 I can send a copy of the work programme if the committee is interested.
 It is very broad indeed—it takes account of cultural development, the green agenda, environmental matters and other such things.
 It would be quite a job for the Scottish Government’s office in Brussels to look at that with a view to highlighting those areas that it would put to the Scottish Government as germane for enactment in Scots law by the powers in this bill.
 A lot of thought, resources and time would have to be devoted to that process in both Brussels and Edinburgh.

 I appreciate that, but—before I come to Mr Campbell—where does that leave the Parliament and even this committee?
 The point has been made that we may not know what is going on in Europe.
 Would we rely totally on the Scottish Government telling us what it wanted to copy, or should we also try to follow what is happening in Europe?